godspeed1989/poly_ROI_selector/README.md

 ## poly_ROI_selector
-A ROI selector for ROI selection by polygon, convex polygon, minimum rotated bounding box, bounding box Useful for object annotation, text annotation, object detection, OCR etc.
+It is ROI selector for ROI selection using polygon.

+After selected, it generates convex polygon, minimum rotated bounding box and bounding box.

+This tool is useful for object annotation, text annotation, object detection, OCR etc.

 ## Usage
 `Left click` Start a new ploygon or add another point

 `Right click` Enclose a ploygon

+`r` clear all

 ## example
 <img src="example.png" width="600">